Rankings & accreditations

 In 2015, Maastricht University's master's programme in International Business is ranked 24, being in the top 25 of the best business programmes in the world according to the Master in Management Programmes published by the Financial Times.
 In terms of value for money Maastricht ranked 4th.

 In the Financial Times European Business Schools ranking of 2015 the School of Business and Economics is ranked 63.

-UCM and also Knowledge Engineering recieved quality seal for being a leading academic programme that offers the best interdisciplinary academic education in the Netherlands.
+UCM and Knowledge Engineering recieved a quality seal from the Dutch university information guide Keuzegids Universiteiten 2017 for being a leading academic programme that offers the best interdisciplinary academic education in the Netherlands.

 'Keuzegids' master's edition

 With a score of 63, Maastricht University (UM) has been ranked as the country’s third best university in the Keuzegids Masters 2016.
 Four programmes were designated ‘top study programmes’: Management of Learning (SBE), Financial Economics (SBE) and the research masters Cultures of Arts, Science and Technology (FASoS) and Cognitive and Clinical Neuroscience (FPN).
 This quality label is given only to those programmes that receive a score of 76 or higher in the Keuzegids assessment.

 Twelve of the 44 UM programmes evaluated came first in their respective categories: Management of Learning, Forensic Psychology, Information & Network Economics, Financial Economics, Research Master Health Sciences, Global Health, Human Movement/Biology of Human Performance & Health and the research masters Arts & Culture and Cognitive & Clinical Neuroscience.
 The following programmes came in equal first place: International Laws, Econometrics & Operations Research and Physician–Clinical Investigator.